1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are there risks with polyp removal?

-Complications are rare but can include bleeding or a small risk of perforation (tear) in the colon.
-Our experts employ best practices to minimize these risks.
+The complications are few but may comprise of bleeding or slight chances of perforation (tear) in the colon.
+Our professionals utilize best practices in order to reduce such risks.

 Can diet shrink existing polyps?